Get all the latest data for the Czech Republic

 How much are property prices expected to increase in the Czech Republic in 2026?

-As of early 2026, Czech property prices are expected to increase by approximately 5 to 8 percent over the full year, assuming current economic conditions hold.
+As of 2026, property prices in the Czech Republic are expected to increase by about 7% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Czech Republic.